 The basic principle is that you can trust your organism.
 Your organism wants well for you at all times.
 It always tries to bring up wounds for healing.
 And the wounds you carry most often have happened in a relationship.
 And they will be triggered in relationships and they will be triggered in the relationship to me as well.

 The problem is that we're not able to be ourselves with other people.
 We can't be ourselves fully with other people.
 And that's really hard.

 The question becomes: What does it take for two people to sit in a room, me and the patient, and just sit with each other and feel good about each other and feel connected to each other?
 Let's try.
 Let's see what happens if we try to get close to each other and get to know each other.

-And then all these all these ways to avoid closeness comes up.
+And then all these all these ways to avoid closeness come up.
 Ways to avoid the deepest feelings.
-There’s all these expectations, these pressures that comes in the way: I need to be a certain way.
+There's all these expectations, these pressures that come in the way: I need to be a certain way.
 We need to solve something.

 Find your barriers

 Therapy is always when the illusion that there was a problem to be solved in the first place falls.
 Because maybe you were never sick.

 Maybe just a part of you expressed itself through these symptoms.